BananaHolograma/HealthComponent/README.md

 You can download this plugin from the official [Godot asset library](https://godotengine.org/asset-library/asset/2039) using the AssetLib tab in your godot editor.
 Once installed, you're ready to get started
 ##  Manual
 To manually install the plugin, create an **"addons"** folder at the root of your Godot project and then download the contents from the **"addons"** folder of this repository
-# 🐱‍🏍Getting started
-Incorporate this component as a child node in the location where you intend to implement life and damage mechanics.
-Simply define the initial values you wish to assign to this component.

 # Wiki
 Learn how to use this component on detail on the [wiki](https://github.com/GodotParadise/HealthComponent/wiki) section